 - Another first-line option is nitrofurantoin (Furadantin, Macrobid, Macrodantin, and generic).
 It is usually taken daily for 5 days.

 - Fosfomycin (Monurol) is not as effective as other antibiotics but may be used during pregnancy.
 Resistance rates to this drug are very low.

 - Fluoroquinolone antibiotics, also called quinolones, are only recommended for UTIs when other antibiotics cannot be used.
 Ciprofloxacin (Cipro, generic) is the quinolone antibiotic most commonly prescribed.
 Quinolones are usually given over a 3-day period.
 Pregnant women should not take these drugs.

 - Other antibiotics may also be used, including amoxicillin-clavulanate cefdinir, cefaclor, and cefpodoxime-proxetil.
 These drugs may be prescribed when other antibiotics are not appropriate.
 They are usually given in 3- to 7-day regimens.

-After a week of antibiotic treatment, most people are free of infection.
+After an appropriate course of antibiotic treatment, most people are free of infection.
 If the symptoms do not clear up within the first few days of therapy, doctors may suggest an alternate course of antibiotics.
 This may depend on the result of the urine culture.
 A urine culture may be ordered in order to identify the specific organism causing the condition if not done prior to starting antibiotics.